Kinvey/flex-sdk/README.md

 ##### complete

 The `complete` handler initiates the complete process.
 It prodives a set of methods for altering the context of the request, and a series of status functions.
-For the data step, the only relevant context-altering method is `setBody`, which takes either an entity, an array of entities, an error description or Error Object.

 The context-altering methods are:
 | method | description |